-In my opinion proofs shouldn’t be shown in class unless they contain exceptionally novel ideas
+In my opinion, proofs shouldn’t be shown in class unless they contain exceptionally novel ideas.

-- Why spoon-feeding everything is detrimental?
-(Cognitive load, forgetting factor, motivation and Exercise)
+Why spoon-feeding everything is detrimental?
+(Cognitive load, forgetting factor, motivation, and Exercise)

 Chalk-talk vs PowerPoint

--color of marker, handwriting, size and opaque body problem vs confined space problem
+-the color of marker, handwriting, size and opaque body problem vs confined space problem

 Teaching is Like Public Speaking (or a Movie)

-All the rules of public speaking apply: reignition of attention with regular interval, interaction, put the medicine in peanut butter
+All the rules of public speaking apply: reignition of attention with a regular interval, interaction, put the medicine in peanut butter